mattmakai/fullstackpython.com/content/pages/05-deployment/36-docker.markdown

   clearly delineates what Docker is and what it isn't.
 This is a good article for when you're first wrapping your head around Docker conceptually.

+* [rubber-docker](https://github.com/Fewbytes/rubber-docker) is an open source
+  repository and tutorial that shows you how to recreate a simplified version of Docker to better understand what it's doing under the hood.

 * [Andrew Baker](https://github.com/atbaker) presented a fantastic tutorial at [PyOhio](http://andrewtorkbaker.com/pyohio-docker-101-tutorial) on [beginner and advanced Docker usage](https://github.com/atbaker/docker-tutorial).